edwardanthony/nestjs-seeder/README.md

 ### 2. Define seeder

 A seeder is a class that implements `Seeder` interface.
-It requires you to implements two methods:
+It requires you to implement two methods:

 * `async seed(): Promise<any>`
 * `async drop(): Promise<any>`